MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs.md

 - For the Azure Information Protection scanner: You can set the Rights Management owner to be a single account for all files, but you cannot dynamically set the Rights Management owner for each file.
 To set the account, specify the **-DefaultOwner** optional parameter for the [scanner configuration](/powershell/module/azureinformationprotection/Set-AIPScannerConfiguration?view=azureipps#optional-parameters).

-When the scanner protects files on SharePoint, the Rights Management owner is dynamically set for each file by using the SharePoint author value.
+When the scanner protects files on SharePoint sites and libraries, the Rights Management owner is dynamically set for each file by using the SharePoint author value.

 ## I’ve heard a new release is going to be available soon, for Azure Information Protection—when will it be released?